-- - Standing inside your house whilst your witnesses stand outside, watching you sign, and passing the Will through the letterbox and watching through the window as the witnesses sign, with the Will passed back through the letterbox.
+- - Stand inside your house or flat whilst your witnesses stand outside, watching you sign, and passing the Will through the letterbox and watching through the window as the witnesses sign, with the Will passed back through the letterbox.

-- - Sitting or standing near a park bench or camp table or car bonnet or similar with witnesses nearby, and rotating so each approaches the bench, table or bonnet individually to witness the will;
+- - Sit or stand near a park bench or camp table or car bonnet or similar with witnesses nearby, and rotating so each approaches the bench, table or car individually to witness the Will;

-- - Getting neighbours to witness and sign the Will from the safety of their own gardens (provided that you and each witness can see each other sign the Will);
+- - Get neighbours to witness and sign the Will from the safety of their own gardens (provided that you and each witness can see each other sign the Will);

-- - Keeping on opposite sides of the same room, but the safety of doing this depends on its size and the vulnerability of the individuals involved.
+- - Keep on opposite sides of the same room, but the safety of doing this depends on its size and the vulnerability of the individuals involved.